-The key data is not stored in a mapping.
-Instead, its keccak256 hash is used to look up a value.
-For this reason, mappings do not have a length or a concept of a key or value being "set".
+The key data is not stored in a mapping, instead its keccak256 hash used to look up a value.
+For this reason mappings do not have a length or a concept of a key or value being "set".

-Mapping types are declared as HashMap[\KeyType, \ValueType].
+Mapping types are declared as HashMap [\KeyType, \ValueType].

 - \KeyType can be any base or bytes type.
-Mappings, arrays or structs are not supported as key types. - \ValueType can actually be any type, including mappings.
+Mappings, interfaces or structs are not support as key types. - \ValueType can actually be any type, including mappings.